A PHP Developer in The JavaScript World

 MySQL

-This section is skippable.
-We don't really need data from the MySQL database in this project but I wanted to try it for educational reasons.
-So, let's pretend that we have a users
+This chapter is skippable.
+We don't really need data from the MySQL database in this project but it's here for educational reasons.
+So, let's pretend we have a users table in the database and we want to serve the list in the /users path (http://domain.com:3001/users).

 $ npm install mysql --save